PiRAT4/delphinusdnsd/README.md

 ## Thanks

 * Peter J. Philipp for the patience
-* @gonzalo for helping with post-install instructions
+* gonzalo for helping with post-install instructions
 * Brian Robert Callahan for this awesome [guide](https://www.youtube.com/watch?v=z_TnemhzbXQ) on how port software for OpenBSD